Emotional Awareness, Variety, Education, and Balance

 The Renfrew Center’s Approach to Nutrition

 Renfrew’s nutrition philosophy is embedded within our Unified Treatment Model, and our nutrition program is designed to treat every type of eating disorder.
-Whether you are struggling with binge eating, avoiding certain foods, purging, or a combination of these behaviors, you will benefit from learning to eat three balanced, basic meals a day.
+Whether patients are struggling with binge eating, avoiding certain foods, purging, or a combination of these behaviors, they will benefit from learning to eat balanced, basic meals and snacks daily.

-We believe that eating disorders are emotional disorders; therefore, our goal is to teach you how to eat food and deal with it emotionally.
-Increasing your emotional awareness, acceptance and tolerance is key in helping you to gradually reduce and eliminate all eating disorder symptoms.
+We believe that eating disorders are emotional disorders; therefore, our goal is to teach patients how to eat food and cope with it emotionally.
+Increasing emotional awareness, acceptance and tolerance is key in helping to gradually reduce and eliminate all eating disorder symptoms.

 Our dietitians work with patients to explore the influences in food choices including societal views, values or ethical principles with a goal of maximizing health and variety.
 We accommodate patients with medical conditions such as diabetes, celiac disease, gastric bypass, food allergies, as well as vegetarians and those with special religious requests such as kosher and halal.

-Patients who leave Renfrew discharge with a thorough understanding of their nutritional needs and confidence in planning well-balanced meals for themselves at home.
-Using the principles of exposure, groups for grocery shopping, after meal support, eating out, cooking, and family nutrition education all move patients towards achieving sustainable change.
+Patients leave Renfrew with a thorough understanding of their nutritional needs and confidence in planning well-balanced meals for themselves at home.
+Using the principles of exposure, groups for grocery shopping, after meal support, eating out, cooking, and family nutrition education, prepare them to continue recovery at home and achieve sustainable change.

 We believe in educating patients to understand the importance of well-balanced nutrition and offer sound nutrition information.
-This includes encouraging them to enjoy desserts and higher fat foods and detangling socially constructed messages that equate food, weight and size with moral goodness.
-Our well-trained nutrition therapists work closely with a team of other eating disorder specialists to provide expert patient care.
+This includes encouraging them to enjoy desserts and higher fat foods and detangling socially constructed messages that equate food, weight and size with morality.
+Our well-trained nutrition therapists collaborate closely with a team of other eating disorder specialists to provide expert patient care.

 Talk with a Program Information Specialist at the number above to learn more about our